 Government service with state, federal, or foreign assignments in disease control, meat inspection, public health, and animal research.

 Armed forces careers as veterinary medical officers in charge of disease control, food inspection and sanitation, and basic research.

 Teaching and research in veterinary or human medical schools and other departments of colleges and universities.

 Industry positions in research, development, production, and sales of medicinal and food agents for both human and animal use.

 Extension veterinary medicine responsible for communicating information to practicing veterinarians, people in the livestock industry, and owners of companion animals.

 Specialty practices caring for zoo and exotic animals and with individual species such as cats, horses, pet birds, poultry, swine, or fur-bearing animals.

 DVM Degree: The doctor of veterinary medicine degree is awarded following the successful completion of a minimum of 64 hours in pre-professional requirements and four years in the professional curriculum.

-The Doctor of Veterinary Medicine program at the Kansas State College of Veterinary Medicine is a four-year program with three years of pre-clinical classroom instruction followed by one year of clinical training in the Veterinary Medical Teaching Hospital.
+The Doctor of Veterinary Medicine program at the Kansas State College of Veterinary Medicine is a four-year program with three years of pre-clinical classroom instruction followed by one year of clinical training in the Veterinary Health Center.
 Students have many opportunities to hone their veterinary skills through mentorships, internships and externships.
 Graduates of the doctoral program in Veterinary Medicine will: demonstrate competency in knowledge, skills, values, attitudes, aptitudes and behaviors in the practice of medicine and surgery applicable to a broad range of species in the context of ever-changing societal expectations and life-long learning.